Even if you’ve never used one before, you can’t fail to have noticed the volume of air fryers that have flooded the market in recent years.

 Look for removable and dishwasher-friendly baskets and components so you won’t be faced with the prospect of scrubbing away at food smeared all over.

-You should also look for non-stick coating on the interior.
-Make sure there’s no bad press about this degrading and peeling off over time.
+It would help if you also looked for non-stick coating on the interior.
+Finally, make sure there’s no bad press about this degrading and peeling off over time.

 Warranty and Price/Performance Ratio